CloudQuery News

 connection_string: ${POSTGRESQL_CONNECTION_STRING}

-This config will not sync the entire dataset.
+This configuration will not sync the entire dataset.
 Instead, it will create only the monthly_usage table and populate it with the results of the query.

-You can include as many queries as you want in one sync config.
+You can include as many queries as you want in one sync configuration.

 With this plugin, you can sync data from BigQuery to a destination of your choice.
 However, you can get data from more sources than just BigQuery.
-Check out our other database sources on Hub.
+Check out our other database source integrations on the CloudQuery Hub.